The Good Schools Guide Review of Bede's Senior School, Hailsham, BN27 3QH

 Since 2009, Dr Richard Maloney (late thirties) MA in theology, PhD in educational management.
 Previously deputy head at Sutton Valence.
 Married with two young children.

 He looks very much younger than his years, an energetic, articulate and a caring man who spent the first couple of terms anything but idle.
 He is putting his management studies into practice.
-Says he is hundred per cent committed to the aims of the St Bede's Trust, and the pupil population is inclusive and diverse, even if the door is not as wide open as it once was .
+Says he is 100 per cent committed to the aims of the St Bede's Trust, and the pupil population is inclusive and diverse, even if the door is not as wide open as it once was.
 He wants to actively address the middle ability range.
 This will appeal to parents who feel that, while their children were happy, they could achieve more.
 The head wasted no time in tightening the mesh by appointing a director of academic performance who oversees the setting of motivational targets and monitors pupils' work, with IT systems to track performance.

 His aim is 'to maintain the energy, breadth and diversity of the curriculum whilst ensuring students exceed academic potential.
 I am also ensuring that systems are in place and no child slips through the net.'
 He feels now is the time to cap the intake.
 He believes in pupil involvement - during our visit students were involved with the tours and interviews for teaching posts for drama and PE.
 Can and will jump to action stations to rescue a pupil from elsewhere who needs a new home - and does so with immense humanity, warmth and common sense.
 Most parents feel this is a good appointment.

-Headed by John Tuson, who has been here since 1993 but took a two-year gap to do voluntary teaching and zoo keeping abroad.
+Academic deputy head is John Tuson, who has been here since 1993 but took a two-year gap to do voluntary teaching and zoo keeping abroad.
 He is worthy of mention as the pupils laud him as an excellent and inspirational teacher.
 Certainly he was enthusiastic as he told us of the work he is now doing under the head and occasionally came up for breath.
 VA scores revealed that the middle range in years 9 and 10 were below national average and their intention is to double these scores within the next three years.
 Has put in systems for tracking pupils' performance.
 New dedicated tutor time to underpin an already strong pastoral system so that staff can keep abreast with individuals' targets.
 Although this focus is necessary, as some of the middle range of ability were too happy to coast, it would be a shame if Bede's became yet another league table climber, given their remarkable success as a school open to all.

 Well-established special needs dept - this is the school of choice for many children who have SEN: dyslexia, dyspraxia and children on the Asperger's spectrum.
 Drop-in area where everyone is welcome for help or a chat.
 As much time spent producing IEPs tailored to pupils who struggle as for the Oxbridge pupil who needs extension work.
 And they will see an SEN as an opportunity to give support rather than something to shy away from.
 Most refreshing.